Kappa Delta Phi (junior sorority)

 Kappa Delta Phi (ΚΔΦ) was a national junior college sorority in the United States.
 It was established in 1921 at Stephens College in Columbia, Missouri.
 The sorority established at least nine chapters because going inactive in 1961.
-It was a member of the Junior Pan-Hellenic Council.
+It was a member of the National Junior College Panhellenic.

 History

 Kappa Delta Phi was founded on February 19, 1921, at Stephens College in Columbia, Missouri.
 It was established as a local social sorority.
 Its charter members were Julie Bondurant, Fannie Ellis Cocke, Georgia Cox, Dorothy Dunlap, Ethel Green, Dorothy Heggie, Mary Geraldine Holmes, Ellen Love, Ruth Marshall, Ruth Morgan, Ola V. Powell, Hallie Redman, Alice Sanders, Mary Staley, Eunice Thornhill, and Myrtle Williams.
 In April 1921, the sorority moved into a chapter house at 201 College Avenue in Columbia.

 Kappa Delta Phi became a national junior college sorority with the establishment of a second chapter at Greenville Women's College in 1924, followed by chapters at the Hardin College and Belhaven College that same year.
-The sorority was a member of the Junior Pan-Hellenic Council.
+The sorority was a member of the National Junior College Panhellenic.

 By 1930, the sorority had established eight chapters in the Southern United States.
 However, in 1936, only three of those chapters were still active.
 The Alpha chapter at Stephens College withdrew in 1938 and became the local sorority Kappa Alpha Phi.

 Eta chapter at Blackstone College went inactive in 1943, leaving Theta chapter at Louisburg College to install a Kappa chapter at Tennessee Wesleyan College in 1944.
 Theta and Kappa chapters continued to be active until 1961, with the former going inactive and the latter becoming a chapter of Kappa Delta.